Your font significantly influences how your application looks to the employer and is a crucial CV formatting decision.

 - Download from: Google Fonts

-The best CV font size for standard body text should be between 10 and 12 points.
-Subheadings can be slightly larger — normally 13–14 points is best.
+The best font size for standard body text should be between 10 and 12 points.
+Subheadings can be slightly larger — normally 13–14 points is ideal.

-For the header of your CV, which should include your name, use a larger font size (28–35 points) so it stands out, and then use a regular body text size for your contact details.
+For the header on your cover letter and CV, use a larger font size (28–35 points) for your name so it stands out, and then use a regular body text size for your contact details.

-Additionally, when you’re formatting the body text of your CV, remember that fonts vary in width and spacing, which means that some fonts will take up more space on your CV even if they’re the same font size.
+But remember that fonts vary in width and spacing, which means that some fonts will take up more space on your CV even if they’re the same font size.
+So you can experiment with fonts slightly larger or smaller than the recommended point ranges above to find the perfect size for your application documents.

 Serif fonts usually have slightly smaller lowercase letters than sans serif fonts, so you may want to use a slightly larger font size if you’re using a serif font.